 - A dedicated Debug menu with commands for executing and debugging your application - Depending on the C-SPY driver you are using, a driver-specific menu, often referred to as the Driver menu in this documentation.
-Typically, this menu contains menu commands for opening driver-specific windows and dialog boxes. - A special debug toolbar - Several windows and dialog boxes specific to C-SPY.
+Typically, this menu contains menu commands for opening driver-specific windows and dialog boxes. - · A special debug toolbar - A special trace setup toolbar - Several windows and dialog boxes specific to C-SPY.